 115.77(a)(b): Policy 300.040 states that, in compliance with the PREA standards, any volunteer who engages in sexual abuse must be prohibited from contact with incarcerated individuals.
 The individual must also be reported to law enforcement agencies and relevant licensing bodies unless the activity was clearly not criminal.
 The DOC also considers incidents of sexual harassment in determining whether to enlist or terminate the services of a volunteer who may have contact with an incarcerated individual.
 Policy 300.045 establishes that any contractor, physical plant contractor, or design team consultant who engages in sexual abuse must be prohibited from contact with incarcerated individuals.
 The individual must also be reported to law enforcement agencies and relevant licensing bodies unless the activity was clearly not criminal.
 Designated facility staff must also take appropriate remedial measures and consider whether to prohibit an individual from further contact with incarcerated individuals in the case of any other violation of agency sexual abuse or sexual harassment policies.
+The facility reports that no contractors or volunteers have been reported for sexual abuse or sexual harassment incidents; therefore, no reports have been made to law enforcement or licensing agencies.
 The Warden can remove a contractor or volunteer from contact with incarcerated individuals during the investigation.
-Interviews with the Warden, AWO/PCM, and OSI Investigator confirmed that one contractor (Nurse) has engaged in or otherwise violated the facility's sexual abuse/ harassment policies.
-An interview with the medical contract manager confirmed that the contract employee was immediately removed from contact with incarcerated individuals and subsequently terminated for the violation.
+Interviews with the Warden, AWO/PCM, and OSI Investigator confirmed that no volunteer or contractor has engaged in or otherwise violated the facility's sexual abuse/harassment policies.
+An interview with the medical contract manager confirmed that a contract employee would be immediately removed from contact with incarcerated individuals until the conclusion of the investigation.